Physical Education Courses

 PE 342 Growth, Development, and Motor Learning

 This course is an examination of the growth and development patterns across the lifespan, with emphasis placed upon infancy, childhood, adolescent and adulthood stages.
 Developmental theories and findings in typical and atypical human growth and development are explored.
-Basic principles of motor learning theory will be incorporated as related to teaching movement at selected life stages.
+Basic principles of motor learning theory and motor control will be incorporated as related to teaching movement at selected life stages.
 This course involves a laboratory and service-learning component.
 Prerequisite: PE 247 or consent of instructor.
-(W)
+(HB,W)

 PE 343 Elementary School Physical Education Content, Methods and Assessment I

 This course is an examination of the teaching techniques, strategies, practical applications, and methods commonly used by master teachers of elementary physical education (K6), according to NASPE standards.
 Emphasis is placed upon lesson and unit planning, evaluation procedures, class and behavior management, teaching strategies, health promotion concepts, assessment, reflection, and the importance of physical education as an integral part of general education.
 Prerequisites: EDUC 185/215, PE 247, and admission to the Teacher Education Program (TEP).

 PE 344 Elementary School Physical Education Content, Methods, and Assessment II

 PE 345 Middle/Secondary School Physical Education Content, Methods and Assessment I

 This course provides the knowledge, theory and practical application of physical education within the middle and secondary school setting, according to NASPE standards.
 Students will explore various teaching techniques, class and behavior management strategies, and methods used to teach and evaluated middle and high school students.
 Students will: 1) design and implement course unit and lesson plans; 2) develop appropriate skill practice sessions; 3) evaluate activities and cognitive knowledge appropriate for middle and secondary students; and 4) discuss the importance of becoming a reflective practitioner.
 Prerequisites: admission to the Teacher Education Program (TEP) and PE 343.